How to Discard Expired Medication

 Expired pills, liquids, patches and other products you may have used for treating arthritis and related conditions can be dangerous if they get into the wrong hands.
 Follow this disposal guide to protect your family, pets and the environment from medicine you no longer use.

 Call your trash pick-up or recycling program.
-Your trash collection service or local recycling center can let you know about safe-disposal regulations and guidelines for your area.
+Your trash collection service or local recycling center can tell you about safe-disposal regulations and guidelines for your area.
 This is particularly important if you are disposing of inhalers, which can be dangerous if punctured or burned.

 Prepare for the trash.
-If the drug label has no disposal instructions and there are no take-back programs in your area, dispose of unused medications with your household trash.
-Follow these steps for disposing of drugs in the trash:
+If you can’t find a take-back program in your area and the medication isn’t on the flush list, dispose of unused medications with your household trash.
+Follow these steps:

-- First remove any identifying information from the medicine container and dispose of it.
+- Remove any identifying information from the medicine container and dispose of it.

-- Next, put medicine into a sealable plastic bag (if the medication is a pill or capsule, dissolve it in a bit of water first.)
+- Put medicines into a sealable plastic bag.
+(If it’s a pill or capsule, dissolve it in a bit of water first.)

-- Then, add kitty litter or used coffee grounds to the bag before tossing it in the household trash.
+- Add dirty kitty litter or used coffee grounds to the bag before tossing it in the household trash.
 The granules will absorb any liquid, make it less attractive to pets and small children and less recognizable to people searching your trash for drugs.

 Stay in the Know.
 Live in the Yes.